GazzaJ/CI-MS3-W3Recipes/README.md

 ### **Acknowledgements** <a name="acknowledgements"></a>

 - Thanks as always to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Python, Flask and some of the different databases structures.
 Tim Nelsons Walkthrough projects were particularly enjoyable.
+ - Thanks to Ed Bradley for hosting a very helpfull MS3 Planning Call.
+ - Thanks also to Can Sucullu for opening my eyes to potential vunerabilitis and potential back doors
 ______
 ### **Technical Support** <a name="technical"></a>
 If you encounter any issues with this website, or require any support please email the developer [johnge71@gmail.com](mailto:johnge71@gmail.com)